Laykel/dotfiles/tmux/tmuxcheatsheet.md

 ##Copy mode
 vim-like enabled - use vim bindings to move around.

-C-[ : to enter copy mode
+prefix-[ : to enter copy mode
 <space> to start copying
 <enter> to copy and exit mode
 prefix-] : to paste the buffer's content